tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Jonah swallows.

-“Zipperjaw killed my sister,” I tell him, a smile carving a path across my face.
+“Zipperjaw killed my sister,” I tell him, an absent smile carving a path across my face.
 “The only person I ever truly cared about.
-And now?
-There’s nothing I cherish more than the thought of ripping it to pieces, and the way I get to do that is through you, Jonah.”
+There’s nothing I cherish more than the thought of ripping it to pieces.
+And the only way I get to do that is through you, Jonah.”

 I plant my hands on my knees, leaning forward, eyes wild.
 “That means I need your story.
 It means I need to know what happened the night you ate your father’s face.
-And I need it all—every last detail.”
+I need all of it—every last detail.”

 The heart monitor starts to scream.